 To enrol your child, you may be asked to provide some documentation to the preschool, such as your child's birth certificate, your contact details, and details of any other people you authorise to collect your child from preschool.

 Most preschools will also need your child to be immunised and will ask for your child's immunisation history.
-You can get this from the Australian Childhood Immunisation Register on the Department of Human Services website.
+You can get this from the Australian Childhood Immunisation Register on the Services Australia website.

 For more information, call Pregnancy, Birth and Baby on 1800 882 436 to talk to a maternal child health nurse.